Quantum Machine-Learning for Eigenstate Filtration in Two-Dimensional Materials: Supporting Information

+Additional data can be found in Supplementary Information.
+Section 1 of Supplementary Information provides a proof of convergence of Theorem 2.1. in the manuscript.
+Section 2 shows the derivation of the generic lower bound for successful sampling.
+Section 3 describes the Hamiltonian matrix used for $\rm{MoS}_2$ and $\rm{WS}_2$.
+Section 4 describes the importance of Measurement Error Mitigation.
+Section 5 discusses the Measurement Statistics for the systems in the report.
+Section 6 shows how the results are affected by changing hidden node density.
+Section 7 shows the SOC splitting data for $\rm{WS}_2$.
+Section 8 discusses the $L^z/L^2$ operator corresponding to $\rm{MoS}_2$ and $\rm{WS}_2$.
+Section 9 discusses transferability of learning from trained network to other systems.
+Section 10 discusses the molecular example of $\rm{LiH}$.

 \begin{acknowledgement} We would like to thank Dr. Ruth Pachter, AFRL, for many useful discussions.
 AFRL support is acknowledged.
 We would also like to thank Sangchul Oh for his help during the preparation of the manuscript.
-We would like to acknowledge the support from National Science Foundation under award number 1955907.
+We acknowledge funding by the U.S. Department of Energy (Office of Basic Energy Sciences) under Award No. DE-SC0019215 and the National Science Foundation under award number 1955907.
 This material is also based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers.
 We also acknowledge the use of IBM-Q and thank them for the support.
 The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Q team.

 \end{acknowledgement}